pmlopes/vertx3-nashorn.next/Readme.md

 In order to provide this config you should have a JSON document with the desired config and be provided to the runner with `--conf your_json.json`.
 The runner is the base vert.x Loader so all flags are provided such as `--cluster`, etc....

+## Option #2

+Alternatively one can take a different approach.
+Why not just use the tooling that frontend developers are used too, for example:

+* Babel
+* Webpack

+By using this simple stack one can quickly solve the vast majority of the issues we're facing on nashorn as of today.
+We can use the latest language features of javascript (ES6) in contrast to (ES5) that nashorn supports.
+It solves the issue of module loading by resolving them from the current standard `npm` and bundle everything in a single file.

+This alternative is not perfect though, even though debugging does work it always refers to the single file, line column and not to the original source.
+The reason is that nashorn **does** support source location mapping but **not** source-maps.
+This could trigger and attempt to port the original sourcemap implementation made by mozilla to translate stacktraces at runtime.
+Again this approach would not solve the resolution of code points at runtime debugging.

 ### JS object and the eventbus